Mirantis/mke-docs/content/docs/getting-started/_index.md

 cluster settings, specifying the number of nodes, and setting up networking and storage options.
 Use the MKE 4k CLI to initialize and configure the cluster according to your requirements.

+### Add your license and set it in your configuration

+Following cluster creation, use the MKE 4k web UI to [add your MKE 4k license](licensing-mke4k/add-mke4k-license) and then [set it](licensing-mke4k/set-license-in-configuration) in the `mke4.yaml` configuration file to apply it.

 ### Interact with the cluster